Consider this next time you snap into that juicy carrot: originally, people weren’t growing carrots to eat – they grew them as medicine.

-1. Tomatoes — Tomatoes are a great companion plant for carrots.
-They provide shade to these little veggies that are so sensitive to heat.
-They also offer a natural repellent to insects called solanine.
-This is a great feature because it kills insects that could potentially harm the carrots.
+Tomatoes are the perfect companion plant for carrots.
+They provide shade to these little veggies, which are sensitive to heat.
+They also offer a natural repellent to insects called solanine, which kills insects that could potentially harm the carrots.

 Carrots also give back to the tomatoes.
-They aerate the soil so that plenty of air and water can make it to the tomatoes roots.
+They aerate the soil so that plenty of air and water can make it to the tomato’s roots.

-However, tomatoes can actually stunt carrots growth if planted too close together.
-So be sure to plant them at least 15 inches apart.
+However, tomatoes can stunt carrots growth if they’re planted too close together.
+Be sure to plant them at least 15 inches apart.

-2. Leeks — Leeks have a natural scent that actually repel pests.
+Leeks have a natural scent that repels pests.

-3. Rosemary, Sage, and Chives — These actually repel flies and improve the flavor of the carrots.
+Herbs like rosemary, sage, and chives repel flies and improve the flavor of the carrots.

-4. Radishes and Lettuce — Radishes help to loosen the soil for carrots to be able to easily grow and reach full maturity.
+Radishes and lettuce help to loosen the soil for carrots to be able to easily grow and reach full maturity.

 Worst Companion Plants for Carrots

-1. Coriander and Dill — Coriander and dill both excrete things from their roots that can actually bring harm to the carrots.
-So you’ll definitely want to keep them away from each other.
+Coriander and Dill both excrete things from their roots that can actually bring harm to the carrots.

-2. Parsnips — Parsnips are actually very similar to a carrot.
-So for that reason, they will attract the same pests and soil-borne diseases.
-You will want to keep them away from each other for those reasons.
+Parsnips are similar to a carrot and they will attract the same pests and soil-borne diseases.

 Harvesting And Storing Your Carrots